Revising down the rise of China

 Figure 2 uses our baseline growth accounting approach to examine the proximate sources of China’s economic growth over the preceding decades.
 Economic growth slowed from around 10% a year over 1980–2010 to just under 7% during the past decade.
 An expanding workforce was a major source of economic growth during the 1980s, but its contribution shrank as China’s one-child policy greatly reduced the number of new workers entering the workforce.
 Productivity growth was a major source of growth during the first three decades of China’s reform and opening up period, but at a slowing pace especially in the past decade.
 Meanwhile, rising levels of education have made a consistent modest contribution to economic growth.

 Figure 2: China’s investment-driven growth model

 The biggest source of China’s growth by far in recent times has been capital accumulation, accounting for three-quarters of growth during the last decade.
-Notably, while investment in housing and public capital account for the lion’s share of investment (Figure 2, right panel), business capital (including by state-owned firms) is estimated to have been the far larger source of growth (Figure 2, left panel), reflecting its higher economic returns.This has two major implications for thinking about China’s growth potential that we explore further in the paper.
+Notably, while investment in housing and public capital account for the lion’s share of investment (Figure 2, second panel), business capital (including by state-owned firms) is estimated to have been the far larger source of growth (Figure 2, first panel), reflecting its higher economic returns.This has two major implications for thinking about China’s growth potential that we explore further in the paper.
 First, a future reduction in China’s extremely high investment rate due to lower housing and infrastructure investment would have much less severe growth implications compared to a reduction in business investment.
 And second, business investment has nonetheless also been relatively high, indicating that this too can be expected to increasingly suffer from diminishing returns.

 China’s demographic constraint